 Butter – Hibachi fried rice recipe gets most of its flavor from the butter; therefore, a lot of butter is added to it.
 Butter gives it a nice savory flavor that makes it irresistible.

 You can use salted butter or unsalted butter.

 Soy Sauce & Toasted Sesame Oil – The only sauce used in this recipe is dark soy sauce.
 Along with the umami taste, it also adds a nice brown color to the recipe.

 Toasted sesame oil also adds a nice flavor, so try not to miss out on this.
-If you are not a fan of sesame oil, then you can replace it with vegetable oil, rice bran oil, or olive oil.
+If you are not a fan of sesame oil, you can replace it with vegetable oil, rice bran oil, or olive oil.